JesterXL/real-world-functional-programming-book/docs/part1/spot_the_impurities.md

 Node was created and used long before `Promises` became du-jour in JavaScript.
 There are still many callback holdouts who swear by their [async library](https://github.com/caolan/async).
 This means most of the popular API and site frameworks such as [Express](https://expressjs.com/) and [Restify](http://restify.com/) all follow the Node middleware ways of architecting and building plugins.
 Middlewares hide massive side effects and are not pure.

-A basic API to get a list of suers in Express looks like:
+A basic API to get a list of users in Express looks like:

 ```javascript
 app.get('/users/list', (req, res) =>